 Due to the deeply metaphorical nature of ‘The Journey,’ there are several themes a reader can investigate within Oliver’s poem.
 The text includes themes related to the progression of time/life, strength, and renewal.
 The latter is one of the most poignant as it only makes itself known in the concluding lines of ‘The Journey’.

-When the poem begins the reader is introduced to “One day” in the “your life”.
+When the poem begins the reader is introduced to “One day” in “your life”.
 It is chaotic, with various symbols representing struggle, discontent, anger, and strife.
-But, towards the end of the poem the mood and tone lighten and the second person subject “you” strides “deeper and deeper / into the world” with determination.
+But, towards the end of the poem the mood and tone lighten, and the second person subject “you” strides “deeper and deeper / into the world” with determination.
 There is light ahead, and the ability to save “the only life you could save”.
 This is a true showing of strength that ends the poem on a very optimistic note.

-‘The Journey’ by Mary Oliver is a thirty-six line poem that is contained within one block of text.
+‘The Journey’ by Mary Oliver is a thirty-six-line poem that is contained within one block of text.
 The lines do not follow one specific rhyme scheme, but there are moments of half or slant rhyme, as well as full rhyme at the end of, and in the middle of lines.
 Oliver chose to make use of these scattered instances of rhyme in order to provide the text with some rhythmic unity, but not get bogged down by a particular structure.
 This technique also ensures that the focus remains on the images and their meanings.

 For example, the endings of lines one and three rhyme perfectly, with the words “knew” and “you”.
 The word “you” is used so many times in the text that it works as a connecting element from the beginning to the end.
-This makes sense as the entire poem is about re-centring oneself in one’s own life.
+This makes sense as the entire poem is about re-centering oneself in one’s own life.

 There are a number of examples of half or slant rhyme in the text as well.
 These are seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, “life” and “cried” in lines ten and eleven.
 They are connected due to their similar long “i” sound.
 There is an example of consonance in line twenty-one with “full” and “fallen” and the repetition of the double “l”.